cmu-sei/juneberry/juneberry/documentation/model_configuration_specification.md

 ```
 "overrides": [ "MODEL.ROI_HEADS.SCORE_THRESH_TEST", 0.05, "MODEL.ROI_HEADS.BATCH_SIZE_PER_IMAGE", 256 ]
 ```
-These are applied **after** anything anything from the supplements or Juneberry customizations.
+Overrides are applied **after** any supplements (described below) or Juneberry customizations.

 ### supplements
-**Optional:** This field is a array of files within the **workspace** that should be added to the config using the `merge_from_file()` functioanlity from Detectron2.
-These are applied immediately after the model is loaded but before Juneberry makes any customizations for batch size, solver, etc. and before `overrides` are applied.
+**Optional:** This field is an array of files within the **workspace** that should be added to the config using Detectron2's `merge_from_file()` functionality.
+Supplements are applied immediately after the model is loaded, but before Juneberry adjusts for batch size, solver, etc. and before any `overrides` are applied.

 ## epochs
 The number of epochs to train.